 Everybody knows Spotify.
 It also becomes one of our favorite streaming music services.
 And Spotify might be the first music player that most of us have ever used.
-The entire library for the past several years is on it, so it is hard to start over and try another streaming music service.
+The entire library has for the past several years been on it, so it is hard to start over and try another streaming music service.
 As one of the earliest streaming music platforms, Spotify has completely changed the way we listen to music and become a part of our life.

 First of all, we can play Spotify music on almost all devices that we can think of.
-We can access to it in more places, such as the web player, iOS and Android devices, Windows and macOS X, TV and game consoles, and almost all the stereo speakers in the market.
+We can access it in more places, such as the web player, iOS and Android devices, Windows and macOS computers, TV and game consoles, and almost all the stereo speakers in the market.
 Especially with the seamless controlling of one device with another, also known as Spotify Connect (Premium only), our current listening sessions will be synced to the cloud, and we will be able to use any of our devices to control exactly where and how our music plays.
-Spotify Connect also lets us switch the music we are listening to from mobile phones to the stereo speakers or other devices without stopping playback.
+Spotify Connect also lets us switch the music we are listening to from mobile phones to stereo speakers or other devices without stopping playback.

 For the convenience of users, Spotify adds podcasting as another feature to the application and keeps music and podcast together to allow users to listen to all audio from the same platform.
-Spotify also adds Podcasts to the discovery page for music, and users can spend more time on the Spotify app than a regular music listener.
+Spotify also adds Podcasts to the discovery page for music, and users can spend more time on the Spotify app than regular music listeners.
 Although most people don't think podcasts and music go together, because they're completely different.

-In contrast, Apple Music is a streaming service that focuses on albums and library.
+In contrast, Apple Music is a streaming service that focuses on albums and libraries.
 After 5 years, Apple Music is now better than when it was first released.
 And we can find some differences from years ago.

 Most importantly, Apple Music is the only streaming service that allows us to upload our music and seamlessly integrates uploaded local music and streaming music into one place.
 For example, you can add the music from CDs that you collected for years or various other songs that no music service offers to Apple Music and also upload them to iCloud Music Library which makes it easy to stream songs we have added to our collection that isn’t natively available on Apple Music.
 And you can also edit the metadata of saved tracks so that the library is organized and clean.

-It is also clear that Apple Music respects user’s existing libraries because you can organize and customize music in the library based on artists, albums, or genres, while Spotify forces you to organize the library based on playlists.
+It is also clear that Apple Music respects users’ existing libraries because you can organize and customize music in the library based on artists, albums, or genres, while Spotify forces you to organize the library based on playlists.
 The Library of Apple Music consists of playlists, artists, albums, songs, downloaded, as well as most recently added music, and it is exactly what someone wants to see when opening music, and it is what they use most often.

-In conclusion, if you are a particular man who wants to keep your library, including your music collections and the streaming music, in a more organized and customized way, you will love Apple Music!
+In conclusion, if you are a particular man who wants to keep your library, including your music collections and streaming music, in a more organized and customized way, you will love Apple Music!
 Although the music discovering feature falls behind Spotify slightly, Apple Music has already done an excellent job of learning the taste.

 TunePat Apple Music Converter is specially designed to record songs, playlists, and albums from Apple Music and convert them to MP3 for offline playback.
 After downloading, you can enjoy Apple Music songs on your MP3 player, burn them to a CD, or share them with your friends.
-The downloaded audio files are kept with lossless quality and the ID3 tags as well.Read More >
+The downloaded audio files are kept with lossless quality and the ID3 tags are as well.

 Is the superior sound quality really important for us?
 It has always been a controversial issue.
-Some think that it matters, but others hold a different view that it is hard to hear the difference unless they have good hardware, software, headphones, and speakers to play the high res audio and get Master Quality to work.
+Some think that it matters, but others hold a different view that it is hard to hear the difference unless they have good hardware, software, headphones, and speakers to play the high-res audio and get Master Quality to work.

 Unlike Spotify focuses on playlists, and Apple Music emphasizes the organization of the library, Tidal is more about albums and EPs instead of playlists.
 We will find that we listen to more full albums since we have been on Tidal and that is very enjoyable.
 Tidal also logically organizes the music collection: if you favorite an album, the album is in your My Collection > Albums; if you favorite a track, the track is in your My Collection > Tracks, and so on.

 Are Hi-Fi streaming and compatibility with MQA the only selling points of Tidal?
 Besides the Hi-Fi/Master audio quality, what makes Tidal become our preferred choice overall?
 It seems that Tidal feels like a music service made for music lovers, especially for the more serious music enthusiast that will spend more.
-It is all about the music and artist.
+It is all about the music and the artist.
 When we play a track on Tidal, we can see the names of all the musicians and the instruments they played.
 And Tidal says it is artist-owned and claims to pay the highest percentage of royalties to songwriters in the streaming market.
 Music videos, music-related podcasts, and live shows also add to the experience.

-For the audiophile, the ability to integrate with Plex, Roon, and Audirvana also make Tidal offer users high-level experiences.
+For the audiophile, the ability to integrate with Plex, Roon, and Audirvana also makes Tidal offer users high-level experiences.
 Tidal is the best entrance into Hi-Fi music.
 It is all about music without gimmicky features.

-If you are so happy with a lot of features of Tidal and subscribe to Tidal Premium or Tidal Hi-Fi, but hate that there is no offline mode on desktop (Windows and Mac), we highly recommend Tidal Media Downloader for you guys to download unlimited audio files from the Tidal web player to MP3, AAC, WAV, or FLAC format with Hi-Fi audio quality kept.
+If you are so happy with a lot of features of Tidal and subscribe to Tidal Premium or Tidal Hi-Fi, but hate that there is no offline mode on desktop (Windows and Mac), or you are just a free user, we highly recommend TunePat Tidal Media Downloader for you guys to download Tidal Music in MP3, AAC, WAV, FLAC, AIFF, or ALAC format with Hi-Fi audio quality kept.

 If you want to know which music streaming service is better for you, you can consider what features you need/use the most in a music service.
 Spotify is good at discovering new music based on various playlists.
 Apple Music works better with the Apple ecosystem than other streaming music services.
-Tidal is for the more serious music enthusiast who is willing to spend more money to pay for the professional equipment and third-party services.
-If you have Alexa products, a Prime account, and want to purchase digital music, just choose Amazon Music, and if you need high-quality music, you can upgrade to Amazon Music HD.
-The other streaming music services, such as Deezer, YouTube Music, Google Play Music, Pandora, SoundCloud, and Last.fm are also best to subscribe to.
-We will supplement the details about these services after the trial.
+Tidal is for the more serious music enthusiast who is willing to spend more money to pay for professional equipment and third-party services.
+Deezer's music interface is simple and supports high-definition sound quality music.
+YouTube Music has the richest collection of music as well as music videos.